data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 models: Instead of determining how different the observations in a group are from those in the reference group, the multi-level model "regularizes" (sometimes the term "shrinks" is used) the difference based on how systematically different the groups are.
-The reason why "shrinkage" is occasionally used is that the group-level estimates (i.e., for classes) that are obtained through multi-level modeling can never be larger than those from a linear model (regression).
+The reason why "shrinkage" is occasionally used is that the group-level estimates (e.g., for classes) that are obtained through multi-level modeling can never be larger than those from a linear model (regression).
 As described earlier, when there are groups included in the model, a regression effectively estimates the effect for each group